-Alister Benn loves travelling.
-Bird watching also held his fancy since his boyhood days.
-For years he crisscrossed the planet and visited some of the treacherous mountains in Himalayan range.
-In the process framing the frozen moments of many a menacing beauties such as Mt Everest, Mt Kailash, Dhaulagiri etc. Slowly but surely he started becoming increasingly curious about the mysteries of the night sky.
-He forayed into night photography capturing the faint whispers of the blinking stars up above from behind the camera lenses.
-On his many adventures since 2000, his wife Juanli Sun, an accomplished photographer herself, has been his active ally.
+Slowly but surely Alister Benn started becoming increasingly curious about the mysteries of the night sky.
+He forayed into the night photography and started capturing the faint whispers of the blinking stars up.
+On his many adventures since 2000, his wife Juanli Sun, an accomplished photographer herself, has become his active ally.
 To borrow Juanli’s words from her poem ‘Once’, they are ‘picturing this mysterious illusion’ of life treading the path together.

-How did the child, who always loved dreaming, grow up and fulfill his visions?
+How did the child, who always loved dreaming yearned to grow up and fulfil his visions?
 Did Alister manage to remain true to his vision and nourish the imagination of his inner child?

 Thank you for the excellent question – I am not at all sure that the child ever did grow up, I have tried as much as possible to retain the same enthusiasm and love for life that I felt as a kid running through the woods near home in Scotland with a stick in my hand pretending to be Aragorn from Lord of the Rings.

 Of course, as I have grown up I’ve matured and taken control of my life; dealing with what I call ‘The Fiscal Reality’ – in that we can’t live on air and hope.

 My father passed away when I was 19, and I believe that sense of mortality at a fairly young age made me very much aware that life can be short.
 I made a strong conscious effort to try and do as much with my life as I possibly can, as I have a tangible fear of lying on my deathbed full of regrets at missed opportunities and the ‘was that it’ sensation.